Table of Contents[Hide][Show]

 So how did biotechnology come to play a role in cheese manufacturing?
 In the late 1980s, scientists figured out how to transfer a single gene from bovine cells that codes for chymosin into microbes, giving microbes the ability to produce chymosin.
 These genetically modified microbes are allowed to multiply and cultivated in a fermentation process while they produce and release chymosin into the culture liquid.
 The chymosin can then be separated and purified.
 Chymosin produced using this method is termed fermentation-produced chymosin or FPC.
 Today ninety percent of the cheese in the United States is made using FPC (2).

 Of all my requirements for cheese, this is the one that I personally allow the most wiggle room.
 The best rennet is obtained by killing young calves, who produce it in abundance in order to digest their mom’s milk.
 Killing lots of baby calves is quite problematic, especially given the issues with veal production in the US.
 Moreover, it appears that GM rennet is rather indistinguishable from natural, though we have been told this before about GM crops and that claim is rather dubious.

 Rule #3 – Healthy Cheese is Really Raw!

 Did you know that raw almonds are actually pasteurized if they are sold at retail in the United States?
 How about that “grass-fed” beef cows are often fed GMO soy and other such industrial byproducts?

-Amid this pervasive climate of consumer disinformation, raw cheese labeled as such is not really raw in most cases either!
+Amid this pervasive climate of consumer misinformation, commercial raw cheeses are not really raw when labeled as such in many cases either!

 (Most) Healthy Cheese Does Not Exceed this Temperature